Course website: www.astro.virginia.edu/ae3f/AST1210

 Prerequisites: None.
 This course is designed for the student with little or no training in science.
 A reasonable background would include the usual high school chemistry course, although with a little effort even that may not be necessary.

-Course Structure: Lectures will be given twice a week: Tuesday and Thursday at 2:00-3:15PM in Clark 107
+Course Structure: Lectures will be given three times a week: Monday, Wednesday and Friday at 10:00-10:50AM in Clark 107

 Grading: Grades will be based on

 Tests: All exams will be non-cumulative.
 They will be based on the material covered since the previous exam.
 The format of the exams will be multiple choice.
 A week before each exam, you have the option of submitting sample test questions to me - I will select some of these questions for the exam.